stewartsmith/drizzle/plugin/json_server/docs/index.rst

     :Scope: Global
     :Dynamic: yes

-    Table in use by json_sever.
+   Table which is used when not explicitly specified in request URI.
+   Note: Currently this is in the /json API only.

 .. _json_server_allow_drop_table: